-Because the F-1 student may perform duties for which a U.S. citizen or lawful permanent resident would normally be paid, the Code of Federal Regulations allows the F-1 student to be paid, as well, as long as the practical training for which the student has been authorized complies with all other regulatory requirements.
-For that reason, even though for all forms of practical training the emphasis is on learning, when USCIS authorizes OPT it does so through an application process that results in the issuance of an Employment Authorization Document (EAD).
-This EAD does not allow the student to seek employment apart from the major field of study and must be used in conjunction with a new form I-20 on which a DSO has recommended the OPT authorization.
-The student must continue to maintain F-1 status throughout the period of OPT.
+Because you may perform duties for which a U.S. citizen or lawful permanent resident would normally be paid, the Code of Federal Regulations allows you to be paid as well, as long as the practical training complies with all other regulatory requirements.
+Even though for all forms of practical training the emphasis is on learning, when USCIS authorizes OPT, it does so through an application process that results in the issuance of an Employment Authorization Document (EAD).
+This EAD does not allow you to seek employment apart from your major field of study and must be used in conjunction with a new form I-20 on which a DSO has recommended the OPT authorization.
+You must continue to maintain F-1 status throughout the period of OPT.

 Because some students are compensated for the duties that they perform while authorized for practical training, CPT and OPT are sometimes confused with employment.
-However, they are not the same and should not be confused.
+However, they are not the same.

 An F-1 student is eligible for OPT following completion of at least one academic year (two consecutive semesters) of full-time enrollment.
 A student who has engaged in 12 months of full-time CPT loses eligibility for OPT at that degree level.